Foundations of Prophecy

 All of these references speak of a time of unprecedented tribulation brought about by a wicked tyrant shortly before the return of Christ and the setting up of God's Kingdom.
 Other references speak of Israel being attacked by someone called The Assyrian.
 Micah 5:5-6 says that the Messiah shall "be the peace, when the Assyrian shall come into our land."
 And Isaiah refers to the remnant of Israel being delivered, and mentions Assyria by name.

-Historically, Assyria only defeated the northern kingdom of Israel, and was afterward conquered by Babylon.
+Historically, Assyria only defeated the northern kingdom of Israel (not the southern kingdom of Judah), and was afterward conquered by Babylon.
 Yet this prophecy (and others) describe Assyria as being around at the time of the end.
 The rest of chapter 10 speaks of this Assyrian having come against other cities, but only being able to shake his fist at Mt.
 Zion (verse 32).
 Yet it cannot be referring to Assyria's unsuccessful siege of Jerusalem recounted in the Old Testament, because the context is the time leading up to the Messiah establishing God's Kingdom.
 The beginning of the Messianic Age follows immediately, as described in chapter 11.

-It is not uncommon for there to be historical events that are similar to those prophesied, to serve as a type of the ultimate fulfillment.
-But several prophesies refer to the wicked tyrant's defeat.
+It is not uncommon for there to be historical events that are similar to those prophesied, to serve as a type of the ultimate fulfillment (see Dual Fulfillment of Prophecy).
+But several prophesies refer to the wicked tyrant's final defeat.
 Isaiah 10:23 (quoted above) describes the destruction of the Assyrian as, "a consumption, even determined."
 The NASB renders it as, "a complete destruction, one that is decreed."
 The exact same words are used in Daniel 9:27 (quoted above) to describe the end of the wicked prince.
 The historic King of Assyria did not meet his end following his unsuccessful attack of Jerusalem, nor did the Messianic Age begin at that time.
 This tells us that Assyria will be in the picture again, sometime in the future.

 Paul quotes from Isaiah 11 in connection with the Son of Perdition and the Man of Sin in II Thessalonians 2:8, "And then shall that Wicked be revealed, whom the Lord shall consume with the spirit of his mouth, and shall destroy with the brightness of his coming."
 This is a quote from Isaiah 11:4 and it is here connected with the Man of Sin, otherwise known as Antichrist and the Beast in the New Testament.